MollyButz/sbca-data-standard/README.md

 # Who maintains and develops the SBCA Unified-File-Format?

-While the SBCA manages and approves the changes and development of this standard, input and pull requests are welcome from any interested parties.
+While SBCA manages and approves the changes and development of this standard, input and pull requests are welcome from any interested parties.
 If this is your first time using github, [here](https://www.youtube.com/watch?v=w3jLJU7DT5E) is a short explanation video.
 For more information on the process of pull requests check out [this tutorial](https://help.github.com/articles/about-pull-requests/)

 To make a suggestion for changing the file format, start by taking a look at [the JSON Schema that describes the Component file](https://github.com/jth41/sbca-data-standard/blob/master/SBCA_DataStandard/Resources/Schema.json).
 JSON Schema is a  vocabulary that allows you to annotate and validate JSON documents.
 This allows humans and computers to understand what is in a file and whether or not a particular file adheres to a standard schema.
 For more information, checkout [http://json-schema.org/](http://json-schema.org/) and some of the [examples there](http://json-schema.org/examples.html).